mapalmieri/IEEEAccessDrones/README.md

 The easiest way to use this tutorial is to run the Drones_cosimulation_run.ipynb notebook on Google Colab using the "Open in Colab" button at the top of the notebook.
 The only requirement for the users is to have a Google Account.
+Once in the Google Colab Environment the user should hit the command Runtime->execute All (shortcut Ctrl+F9)